Surgery may be used to treat a

 prescribed by your doctor.

 Your arm will be protected in a sling for a defined period of time.

 Physical therapy after surgery is crucial to a successful recovery.

 - As soon as you awake from anesthesia, you may

 start doing exercises that flex and extend the elbow, wrist, and

-or physical therapist may help the joint through its range of
+- The day after surgery, a physical therapist or a machine may help move the joint through its range of motion.

 stretches, with the assistance of a physical therapist, may start 6 to 8 weeks

 after surgery.
 This depends on how bad your tear was and how complex the